- Microdermabrasion is a form of physical exfoliation that is safe for all skin tones and types.

 Microdermabrasion is performed with one of two types of handpieces:

-- Diamond-tipped microdermabrasion uses a handpiece that physically rubs away or buffs the skin.
+- Diamond-tipped microdermabrasion uses a handpiece that buffs the skin.
 The technician controls the depth of ablation based on how much pressure is applied.

 - Crystal-based microdermabrasion projects a spray of fine crystals—typically made from aluminum oxide—against the skin.
 The depth of penetration is dependent on the rate at which the crystals flow from the device.